 The introduction of the big-block V-8 engine captured the imagination of Corvette consumers the world over, and in no time at all, the demand for big-blocks far surpassed those of the conventional 327 small block Chevy engine.

 As a result, the small-block engine options were reduced from five to two for the 1966 model year, with only the 300-horsepower (L75) and 350-horsepower (L79) versions remaining available to prospective consumers.
 Even amongst the earlier small-block options that had been available on earlier Corvettes, these two engines were arguably the best all-around engines.

 Additionally, both could be paired with the Powerglide automatic, the standard three-speed manual, or either of the optional four-speed manual transmissions.

 With the exception of the dramatic new lineup of engine choices, there was little else that was deemed “new” for the 1966 model year.

-Restyled wheel covers were introduced along with an all new rocker trim.
-Also, the coupe lost its roof-mounted extractor vents, which had proven to be inefficient on earlier model years.
+Restyled wheel covers were introduced along with an all-new rocker trim.
+Also, the coupe lost its roof-mounted extractor vents, which had proven to be inefficient in earlier model years.